makerforgetech/dmt-labs.github.io/_posts/2023-10-10-pi-5-deep-dive.md

 ## Camera

-The Pi 5 has two MIPI CSI camera ports, which is a welcome addition as it allows for the use of two cameras for 3D imaging and localisation.
+The Pi 5 has two CSI camera ports, which is a welcome addition as it allows for the use of two cameras for 3D imaging and localisation.
 This is something that I have been looking into for a while, but the Pi 3B+ only has one camera port which limits the options.

 The use of a second USB camera has always been possible, but this is not ideal for this project where anything connected to the USB ports is highly visible.